 - are a past recipient of the RACP Trainee of the Year prize

 All RACP Fellows and trainees can nominate a trainee for the prize.

 The RACP Trainee of the Year prize recipient receives:

-- return economy airfares and up to 3 nights’ accommodation to attend RACP Congress 2021
+- travel and accommodation to attend 2022 RACP Congress

 The assessment of a nominee's contribution in relation to others is an essential part of the nomination.
 Provide a detailed evaluation of your nominee's:

 What extraordinary contribution has the nominee made to the College, Community and/or trainees over a sustained period of time?